 Alternately, on the manic end, you may feel increased confidence, lack of inhibition, and/or need less sleep as a result of rapid thoughts.
 Euphoria, happy feelings, and a general increased pace of life are all typical.
 However, the manic behavior can evolve into a dangerous state — exhaustion from extreme hyperactivity, flight of ideas, poor judgment, and distraction are common symptoms of manic periods.

 Everyone defines and evaluates emotional changes and fluctuations for themselves differently.
 Seeking a professional's opinion and advice can help distinguish between normal ups and downs and/or a condition that could be helped by therapy or medication.
-For tips on choosing the right kind of counselor to see, check out Types of Therapists in the Go Ask Alice!
-Archive.
-Also check out How to Find a Therapist for info on seeking a professional session.
+For tips on choosing the right kind of counselor to see, check out Types of therapists in the Go Ask Alice! archives.
+Also, check out How to find a therapist for info on seeking a professional session.

-Keep in mind that therapy or professional counsel isn't just for the depressed — seeing a professional can help you make heads and tails of many aspects of your life, no matter where you are at the present moment.Alice!
+Keep in mind that seeking out therapy or professional counsel isn't just for the depressed — doing so can help you make heads and tails of many aspects of your life, no matter where you are at the present moment.Alice!